echang15/rapidprototyping-django/README.md

 ### Class based views

+A view is simply a callable which takes a request and returns a response.
+This can be more than just a function, and Django provides a variety of generic classes which can be used as views.
+These allow you to structure your views and reuse code by harnessing inheritance and mixins.
+See: (https://docs.djangoproject.com/en/1.11/ref/class-based-views/)

-So in our views.py, instead of writing lots of code to this, we can leverage the generic class based views to do the same thing in a very small set of code:
+So in our views.py, instead of hand crafting CRUD functions we can leverage the generic class based views to do the same thing in a very small amount of code:

 ```
 class todo_list(ListView):